 How was your week?
 Anything exciting happen?

 Book vs. Movie is a feature here at JenniElyse.
-I do a side-by-side comparison of the book and movie (or tv show) and which I like better.
-There may be minor spoilers.
+I do a side-by-side comparison of the book and adaptation.
+Afterward, I reveal which I like better.

 As I said in my review of NINE PERFECT STRANGERS, I was really excited to read the book because I love Liane Moriarty.
 I ended up really liking the book.
 I connected strongly with a few of the characters and I thought Moriarty did a great job of writing about depression, suicide, suicidal ideation, grief, psychedelic therapy, and the way we deal with trauma and setbacks in our life.
 I did think some of the plot was a little far-fetched, but the story and the characters were so compelling that I didn’t care.